Cam Abbott: Coaching career

 Abbott served as the head coach of Rögle BK from 2017 to 2023.
 His tenure reached a historic milestone in the 2021–22 season when he guided Rögle to capture their first-ever Champions Hockey League championship.
 Following his successful run in Sweden, Abbott returned to North America, and on June 20, 2024, he was announced as the new head coach of the American Hockey League's Chicago Wolves.
 With this appointment, he became the 14th head coach in the history of the franchise, which has been a fixture in the AHL since its founding in 1994.
+He was dismissed in December 2025.